johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

     /* Emit */
     "noEmit": true /* Disable emitting files from a compilation. */,

-    /* Interop Constraints */
-    "allowSyntheticDefaultImports": true /* Allow 'import x from y' when a module doesn't have a default export. */,

     /* Type Checking */
     "strict": true /* Enable all strict type-checking options. */,